blacklightpy/vaultofknowledge/Continuous Integration, Delivery and Deployment.md

 # Continuous Integration
 - Code merges by developers multiple times a day
 - Each code merge recieves an automated code build and test sequence
+- Results should come within 10 minutes to maintain productivity
 # Continuous Delivery
 - If code changes are also continuously deployed, it is called continuous delivery
 - The deployments are triggered manually